coatrack/coatrack/CONTRIBUTING.md

 ## Contributor License Agreement

+### License

+By contributing, you agree that your contributions will be licensed under Apache License 2.0.
+When you submit code changes, your submissions are understood to be under the same Apache License 2.0 that covers the project.

 ### Signing Instructions

 When submitting a pull request for the first time, you will need to agree to the contributor license agreement (CLA).

+* Individual private persons must agree on the [CLA for individuals](https://github.com/coatrack/cla/latest/individual-cla.pdf) and

+* Organizations must agree on the [CLA for entities](https://github.com/coatrack/cla/latest/entity-cla.pdf).

+If you agree to the respective CLA, you have to create a pull request including a file that officially and transparently documents your intention to sign the CLA:

-For example single, private persons must agree on the [CLA for individuals](https://github.com/coatrack/cla/latest/individual-cla.pdf) and organizations must agree on the [CLA for entities](https://github.com/coatrack/cla/latest/entity-cla.pdf).
-To do this, copy, rename and move [signing-template.md](https://github.com/coatrack/cla/signing-template.md) to `/cla/contributors/<your-github-username>.md`.
-Fill in the missing information, including the SHA-256 checksum of the corresponding CLA just mentioned, and add this file to your first pull request.
+1. Copy, rename and move [signing-template.md](https://github.com/coatrack/cla/signing-template.md) to `/cla/contributors/<your-github-username>.md`.
+2. Fill in the missing information, including the SHA-256 checksum of the CLA PDF file you want to sign, and add this file to your first pull request.
+The checksum clearly documents the version of the CLA that you agree to.
+3. After you created the pull request, please send an email to `info@coatrack.eu` to inform us about the pull request.

+By merging your pull request, the information that you agreed to the CLA will be part of the official public code base of CoatRack.